-Robinwood Guitar Retreat returns to our beloved retreat home of Shepherd’s Spring the weekend of October 15-17, 2021.
+It was such a joy to return to our beloved retreat home of Shepherd’s Spring in October of 2021, and we’re fully on track for TWO Robinwood Guitar Retreats in 2022.
 Get yourself vaccinated and come join us!

 Robinwood Guitar Retreat is a full weekend of hands-on workshops, personal instruction, performance opportunities, jamming, and full immersion into the world of possibilities that the acoustic guitar offers.
 An ideal experience for intermediate and advanced guitarists, as well as for singers who play.
 Come broaden your horizons, develop your skills, expand your understanding of music and your instrument, and have big fun with kindred spirits in an inspiring and relaxing wooded setting in the hills of western Maryland!